Western Maryland: County population

-According to the 2010 U.S. census, the three westernmost counties of Maryland have a population of 252,614, accounting for 4.4% of the population of Maryland.
+According to the 2020 United States census, the three westernmost counties of Maryland have a population of 251,617, accounting for 4.1% of the population of Maryland.

-The most populated county is Washington County, which is home to approximately 147,430 people.
-Allegany County is the next most populated county with 75,087 people, while Garrett County is the least populated with 30,097 people.
+The most populated county is Washington County, which is home to approximately 154,705 people.
+Allegany County is the next most populated county with 68,106 people, while Garrett County is the least populated with 28,806 people.